Was Sparta a Socialist State?

 An Introduction to Sparta’s Government and Class System

-With that in mind, Sparta was rather benevolent and egalitarian.
+With that in mind, Sparta was (militant nativist nationalism aside) rather benevolent and egalitarian.
 Even though only full-blooded Spartans could participate in specific aspects of society like government, all classes shared the fruits of their labor to a large extent (with slave classes being treated more as lower classes than slaves).